 “If you are always trying to be normal, you will never know how amazing you can be.”

 I’m in a good place, like everyone there is bumps in the road.
 I think of them as learning opportunities even if I never understand why.
-The past six years have been the most challenging, in 2013 I was diagnosed with Lyme Diseases which feels like death.
+The past several years have been the most challenging, in 2013 I was diagnosed with Lyme Diseases which feels like death.
 The protocol is to kill the bacteria before killing the patient and you are left with new health challenges.

 Lyme has no cure, you pray for no flare-ups or not the worst ones.
 The Lyme and co-infections went to my brain causing cognitive issues, like having terrible balance and early onset Dementia.
 Dementia is the hardest on a daily basis, it’s like a machine gun took parts of my memory.